Basement Extension Guide

 That being said, they are one of the most complex types of construction work you can undertake to your property.
 With this complexity comes risk.
 Part of mitigating that risk is going through the necessary Party Wall Surveying procedures.

 We thought we would take a look at Basement Extensions through a Party Wall Surveying perspective in the hope of helping you understand the type of considerations that Party Wall Surveyors will look at if they act for you or your neighbour.

 Security for Expenses

-The security is in place to safeguard the adjoining owner in a situation whereby the works start and then remain unfinished for a prolonged period of time, or in the event that damage is caused to the adjoining owner’s property.
+The security is in place to safeguard the adjoining owner in a situation whereby the works start and then remain unfinished for a prolonged period of time, or if the damage is caused to the adjoining owner’s property.
 The funds can then be called upon to enable to the adjoining owner to safeguard or repair their structure.

-In our experience Security for Expenses funds are usually held on account during the course of the works and for a specified amount of time (usually 1 to 6 months) post works.
+In our experience Security for Expenses funds are usually held on account during the works and for a specified amount of time (usually 1 to 6 months) post works.